 - Do you use any kind of email?
 It gets from point “A” to point “B” through the cloud.

 - Do you upload pictures to a photo-sharing site like Flickr, Google Photos, or Photobucket?
 That’s the cloud.

 - Do you use any social media?
 Yup, they’re in the cloud too.

 - Do you use an online backup service?
 You’ve been backing up to the cloud.

 I really want to drive home the point that this thing people are calling the cloud is nothing new.
 You’ve been using it already, probably for years, before that silly name was attached to it.

 So let’s jettison the name and all the baggage comes with it, and call this what it really is: online services.

 No more so now than it’s ever been.

-In fact, I’ll claim that online services become, on average, safer than ever before as service providers learn from mistakes and implement industry best practices.1
+In fact, I’ll claim that the average online service has become safer as service providers have learned from mistakes and implemented industry best practices.1

 If anything has changed at all, it’s the breadth of available online services and the number of people using them.